ktomoma/DCC_Turnout_Control_for_KATO_Unitrak/README.md

 ## Hardware
 ### DCC Accesary Decoder
 DCC Accesary Decoder consits of an analog cirtuit portion to downconvert 12V~18V DC of DCC siangl to 5V DC so that Arduino can handle the siangl, and decoder made by Ardhino.
-The analog circuit portion ia made with octocuppler IC 6N137, and the recommended circuit is described in DCCInspector-EX section of DCC-EX project page [^2].
+The analog circuit portion is made with octocuppler IC 6N137, and the recommended circuit is described in DCCInspector-EX section of DCC-EX project page [^2] and Fun with Arduino 29 DCC Accessory Decoder [^3].

 ### Turnout Controller